 My PhD thesis, Dynamics Logics of Networks: Information Flow and the Spread of Opinion, applies logical tools to collective behavior and diffusion in social networks.
 It was written under the supervision of Johan van Benthem and Sonja Smets at the Institute for Logic, Language and Computation (ILLC), University of Amsterdam.
 The thesis focuses on information and opinion dynamics in social contexts.

 The first half introduces logical modeling of social phenomena involving correlated opinions in groups, such as informational cascades (see my paper) and pluralistic ignorance (see my paper).
 For an informal introduction to my work on collective failures, see this interview for the newspaper Trouw (in Dutch).

 The second half focuses on diffusion processes in networks, from different angles.
 First, I propose a general logical framework to reason about diffusion (see paper).
 Second, I model how information interferes with diffusion (see paper), and vice versa (see paper).
-Third, I investigate from a logical perspective, how network structures constrain diffusion dynamics in the limit (see for instance this paper, others are still in preparation).
+Third, I investigate from a logical perspective, how network structures constrain diffusion dynamics in the limit (see for instance this paper).

 Before my PhD in Amsterdam, I worked as a Teaching Assistant in Logic at the Philosophy Department of the University of Geneva where I obtained my MA under the supervision of Pascal Engel, Fabrice Correia and Kevin Mulligan.